peaBerberian/wasp-hls/README.md

 You're welcome to read the code which should be hopefully documented enough and readable enough to dive into.
-The source code of the player is in the `src` directory, if you would prefer to work on the demo, it's in the `demo` directory, as for the documentation, it's in the `demo` directory.
+The source code of the player is in the `src` directory, if you would prefer to work on the demo, it's in the `demo` directory, as for the documentation, it's in the `doc` directory.

 ## Check the code